gerritgr/MoleculeDiffusionGAN/README.md

 docker pull gerritgr/moleculediffusiongan:latest
 docker run -p 8888:8888 gerritgr/moleculediffusiongan:latest
 ```
-You need to manually copy the URL to your browser, navigate to the notebook, and activate the _moldiffgan_ kernel (`Kernel -> Change Kernel...`).
+Next:
+1) Manually copy the URL to your browser (if other instances of jupyter lab are running, this can lead  to problems).
+2) Navigate to the notebook
+3) Activate the _moldiffgan_ kernel (Kernel -> Change Kernel -> select _moldiffgan_).
+4) Run _main.ipynb_ from start to finish.